Jambierp/hashcat/tunings/README.md

 You can override configuration settings for Vector-Width, Kernel-Accel and/or Kernel-Loops values You can filter by Device-Name, Device-Name alias, Attack-Mode and/or Hash-Type

-Each file in this folder with the filename suffix .hctune will be automatically loaded by hashcat on startup with random order
+Each file in this folder with the filename suffix .hctune will be automatically loaded by supercrack on startup with random order

 - A valid line consists of the following fields (in that order):
   - Device-Name